 Exactly one year ago, I sat alone in the stairwell at my office, and I cried.

-While that period of my life is a bit of a blur, I remember that moment clearly.
-It was the moment I knew something was deeply wrong – that I had no motivation left for my work, and that things were out of control.
+While that period of my life is a bit of a blur, I remember that moment distinctly.
+It was the moment I knew something was deeply wrong - that I had no motivation left for my work, and that things were out of control.

 I felt like a failure, and I had no clue how to fix it.